 The Federal Republic of Germany has concluded bilateral treaties in the field of civil status and the certification of documents with the following states:

 Austria, Belgium, Denmark, France, Greece, Italy, Luxembourg and Switzerland.

-In these treaties it was agreed to do without legalization for certain types of document or to replace it with a provisional legalization procedure.
+In these treaties it was agreed to abolish legalization for certain types of document or to replace it with a provisional legalization procedure.

 There are in addition special international treaties which deal with documents used in legal assistance or commerce.

 V. Alternative ways of authentication

 Some German missions abroad needed to suspend legalization until further notice due to formal reasons.
 This change in procedure currently pertains to documents from the following states: